GerardWassink/GAW-RPN-Calculator/README.md

 # GAW-RPN-Calculator
  HP like RPN calculator on Arduino, loosely based on the HP-15C.
- It has no programming capabilities yet, perhaps that will come in a future expansion.
+ It has no programming capabilities yet, perhaps in a future expansion.

 ## Hardware